-2.1.1 Derivation of the SLIM from the first hitting time in a random walk
+2.1.1.
+Derivation of the SLIM from the first hitting time in a random walk with equal probability.

-Our method is motivated by the first hitting time of random walks.
-Consider a random walk on a network: starting from each node, one of its edges is chosen with equal probability.
 For example, in Figure 3, the first hitting time from C to B is larger than that from C to E, despite their graph distances both being 2.